 State of compliance

-As regards distribution unbundling, Elektroprivreda Crne Gore (EPCG) established in 2016 a separate legal entity Crnogorski elektrodistributivni sistem (CEDIS) to operate, maintain and own the distribution network and identified its assets, staff and management structure.
+Unbundling of the distribution system operator, Crnogorski elektrodistributivni sistem (CEDIS), was completed in compliance with the acquis.
+Elektroprivreda Crne Gore (EPCG) established CEDIS in 2016 as a separate legal entity to operate, maintain and own the distribution network and identified its assets, staff and management structure.
 The regulatory authority has approved the compliance programme of CEDIS and the appointment of a compliance officer.
 The first compliance report confirmed that the distribution system operator’s behaviour was in conformity with the Law and the compliance programme.
 Rebranding was done in a compliant manner.

 RAE adopted the rules for the operation of a closed distribution system and the applicable exemptions.